chinenual/synergize/docs/intro.md

 with 30+ year old hardware that's not easy to integrate into a modern network.

-Synergize is a drop-in replacement for SYNHCS/Kaypro, but runs on modern hardware and operating systems (Mac, Windows, Linux).
+Synergize is a drop-in replacement for SYNHCS/Kaypro, but it runs on modern hardware and operating systems (Mac, Windows, Linux).
 No need for a 30+ year old Kaypro.
-Except for a couple of features, Synergize replicates everything you can do in SYNHCS.
+Except for a couple of minor features, Synergize replicates everything you can do in SYNHCS.

 ## Features